 - a) As specified in ECHA Guidance R.7a, the justification for the absence of absorption must be based on evidence that no absorption occurs.
+You provide statements that absorption is not significant.
+Under section 7.1 you also provided a "bioaccessibility study" according to OECD GD 29 with artificial sweat and artificial gastric fluid as dilution medium.
 However, you did not provide any toxicokinetics data to prove that no systemic absorption occurs via any relevant routes of exposure.
 Therefore, the condition set out in point 2 above is not fulfilled. - b) With regard to human exposure, as explained in section i) of the Appendix on general considerations, the information from your dossier does not fulfil the criteria of Annex XI, Section 3.2.
 Consequently, you did not demonstrate that there is no or no significant human exposure.